 Bursaries and travel grants can only be paid after a meeting and against a claim in the prescribed format, supported by original receipts.
 Claims must be presented within 4 weeks of the advertised closing date of the meeting to which they relate.
 Late claims will not be considered

 Claimants will be required to certify whether any additional funding has been requested/obtained and the amount.
 The amount of any additional funding may be deducted from the amount payable by the Society

 The amount payable in respect of any claim will be the upper limit of the award or the total of actual receipted costs, whichever is the lower

 All applications must be submitted in the prescribed format.
 The Society reserves the right to require applications from Student Members to also be supported by a Society Member, Fellow or Honorary Fellow.
 Should this be the case, the applicant will be contacted

-Applications must be sent to the Society Office within the prescribed time frame (i.e. not more than 26 nor less than 6 weeks before the meeting starts)
+Applications must be completed within the prescribed time frame (i.e. not more than 26 nor less than 6 weeks before the meeting starts)

 Emails notifying a successful application should be retained for submission with the Claims form